Bol2riZH/Kanap/README.md

 I think the mission was complete as I finish the project in 1 week or so.

-I did a [plan test](https://github.com/Bol2riZH/Kanap/files/10155915/Reungoat_Matthieu_2_plan_test_082022.pdf) to check if of the functions was working as expected.
+I did a [test plan](https://github.com/Bol2riZH/Kanap/files/10155915/Reungoat_Matthieu_2_plan_test_082022.pdf) to check if all the functions was working as expected.

 As always, you can check it out [here](https://kanap-five.vercel.app/)